DrehanM/PintOperatingSystem/doc/project1.md

 ```
 int open(const char * file) {}
 ```
 This function calls the filesys_open(const char * name) function in filesys.c.
 The parameter for filesys_open is the name of the file (* file) provided by the user.
-If filesys_open returns a Null pointer, open will return -1.
-Otherwise, we return the file descriptor number.
-We also add the file descriptor and the corresponding pointer to `thread_current->fd_map`.
+If filesys_open returns a NULL pointer, open will return -1.
+Otherwise, we set the file descriptor number of the returned file pointer to be equal to file_descriptor_counter.
+We do this by adding an entry to the hashmap `thread_current->fd_map` where file_description_counter is the key and the returned file pointer is the value.
+Finally, we increment file_description_counter by 1 and return file_description_counter - 1 (the file descriptor of the file that was just opened) to the user.

 ### Filesize
 Function: